First steps after getting a job offer in Berlin and Germany

 Health insurance

-If your salary is more than 62.550 €/year, and therefore eligible for private health insurance.
-Ottonova specializes in health insurance for expats, with a mobile app and English customer support.
+If your salary is more than 69,300 €/year (as of 2024), and therefore eligible for private health insurance, Ottonova specializes in health insurance for expats, with a mobile app and English customer support.
 This option is particularly interesting if you are only planning to stay in Germany for a couple of years.

 Here's a video explaining how the German healthcare system works.